Chunjeho/Python-Note/Python Jobs/README.md

-# Python Web Scrapping NO.1
+# Python Web Scrapping Project NO.1

 ## About this project